Michael-Meade/The-Moose-Pioneer/README.md

 ### scans folder

 The scan folder is where all the results of the scan go for that domain.
 Inside the scans directory the code will create a new folder of the domain or IP that was inputed.
 For example, if we scan the IP 127.0.0.1 the code will create a new directory inside the scans folder with the name of 127.0.0.1.
-Inside 127.0.0.1 is where the program will store all the results.
+Inside the  127.0.0.1 directory is where the program will store all the results.

 ### Template class